Change file and folder permissions - display or modify Access Control Lists (ACLs) for files and folders.

 (NP) - don’t propagate inherit

-Unlike many other command-line tools, iCACLS correctly preserves the canonical ordering of ACE entries:
+Unlike earlier command-line tools, iCACLS correctly preserves the canonical ordering of ACE entries:

 Access Control Lists apply only to files stored on an NTFS formatted drive, each ACL determines which users (or groups of users) can read or edit the file.
 When a new file is created it normally inherits ACL's from the folder where it was created.